rezashamji/ToolUniverse/docs/tools/euhealth_tools.rst

   No, the tools are already registered.
 If the library exists in `<user_cache_dir>/embeddings/`, you can just ask the agent.

 * **Can I filter by country/language?**
-  Yes, just say it (“Germany”, “DE”, “English”, “en”).
+  Yes, just say ask for it in your query (“Germany”, “DE”, “English”, “en”).
 The tools accept both plain names and codes.

 * **What if some links say `login_or_error`?**
   Some portals require accounts or block automated requests.
 The tool still shows you what’s there.